-The Cook County Recorder's Office has tract books that document property ownership from 1871-1985.
+Tract books document property ownership from 1871-1985.
 To locate the correct page, follow the steps below.

 2) When you're satisfied you have the correct modern address, visit the Cook County Assessor's Property Search page to locate the corresponding Property Identification Number (PIN).
 You will need the PIN or the legal description when you visit the Recorder of Deeds Office.

 The process of locating the correct tract book page is rather complex.
 If you're making a one-time visit, it will be simpler and more efficient to give a clerk the PIN and ask for help to find the right page.
 If you plan to visit regularly, it's worth figuring out how to locate the page on your own.
 These two resources do a good job of explaining the process:

 4) Once you have located the correct page, you can have a copy made for a small fee.